yueMaHello/generalSumHeatMap/README.md

 # General Heatmap
 This is a Nodejs web application using Arcgis Javascript API.
 It is a simple tool which can be modified to display any zone-to-zone matrix.
 ## Set Up
+1. If you haven't download nodejs on your computer, you need to download it and add it into PATH.
-1. Download this folder
+2. Download this folder
-2. Browse to the root of the folder
+3. Browse to the root of the folder
-3. Open the terminal/cmd and go to the root of the App './generalHeatmap'.
+4. Open the terminal/cmd and go to the root of the App './generalHeatmap'.
-4. Type 'npm install'
+5. Type 'npm install'
-5. Type 'npm intall express --save'
+6. Type 'npm intall express --save'
-5. Type 'npm install http-errors --save'
+7. Type 'npm install http-errors --save'
-6. Type 'npm install fs --save'
+8. Type 'npm install fs --save'
-7. Put your csv data into './public/data' folder.
+9. Put your csv data into './public/data' folder.
 The data should be a zone-to-zone matrix.
 You can name the csv file to anything you want, and the App will show you a title with that csv file name.
 For example, if you put 'Auto Travel.csv' into the data folder, then the App will be named as 'Auto Travel' when browsing it.
-8. The data must have the same format as the example data located in './public/dataExample/Auto Time.csv'.
+10. The data must have the same format as the example data located in './public/dataExample/Auto Time.csv'.
 If you browse the csv file through Excel, [0,0] should be empty, but not something like 'z/z'.
 If your [0,0] is not empty, you have to manually delete it.

 ## Run
 1. Use terminal/cmd to go to the root of the App './generalHeatmap'.